-A 50 minute session length has been found to be practical for both the client and the therapist.
-It is long enough to achieve progress, but also short enough to avoid exhaustion and confusion from working too long and on too much in one go.
+A 50 minute session length has been found to be practical for both the client and therapist.
+It is long enough to achieve progress, but also short enough to avoid exhaustion and confusion from working too long and on too much.

-There may be a Client-Therapist Agreement to sign.
-This simply ensures that both you and the therapist have some mutually agreed boundaries and expectations.
-For example, the confidentiality of therapeutic meetings, your rights to access your data and read session notes, what happens if an appointment is cancelled at very short notice, and so on.
-You should also find details of how to contact professional societies that the therapist is a member of when you have a concerns.
+There will almost certainly be a Client-Therapist Agreement to sign.
+This outlines some mutually agreed boundaries and expectations.
+For example, the confidentiality of therapeutic meetings, your rights to access your data and read session notes, and what happens if an appointment is missed or cancelled at very short notice, and so on.
+It is a requirement that the agreement also includes concise details regarding the cost of your treatment so that you are fully informed.

 In sessions, you can explore your feelings very openly and frankly, and say whatever is on your mind in complete confidentiality and safety.
 It is the trust and safety that you feel in the therapeutic relationship, something that naturally develops, that enables the healing processes of psychotherapy to take place.

-During therapy you may find that when dealing with difficult feelings, that they may feel like they are getting worse before they start to get better.
+During therapy, you may find that when dealing with difficult feelings that they may feel like they are getting worse before they start to get better.
 Try to remember that this is a very positive sign, and that it indicates that necessary work is taking place, that deeper issues are being addressed.
 It is very important that you see your therapy through.

 I wish you well.
 Have a peaceful and fulfilling life.